DavidJRichards/Aviation_Moving_Map_Display/README.md

 ### Development of map transport exerciser using Raspberrypi Pico 2040

+The software simulates three 400 Hz resolver tranmitters and provides a reference sinewave.
-This is work in progress, initial version drives three pairs of sine/cosine outputs, angle set on serial command line
+Present version drives three pairs of sine/cosine outputs, and an additional pair of sinewave outputs 180 degree apart as reference.

-The serial console is used with a command interpreter to change the settings for test purposes.
+Resolver simulation is controlled by serial commands, push buttons, and a rotary encoder.
 Console is accesed by USB at 115200 bps with a terminal program or the arduino IDE.

 Commads in form "fin 30 [cr]" to set fine output pair to represent angle of 30 degrees, similar commands med, and cou, for medium and coarse settings.